SuffolkLITLab/gatsbyLIT/README.md

 3)	The API keys required to access the website content through Contentful are not included for privacy reasons.
 4)	As mentioned above, this repository makes use of a headless CMS named ***Contentful***.
 In order for Gatsby to fetch and display the data from Contentful, GraphQL needs to be used.
 GraphQL is a place where you create queries using your data from Contentful. **It is strongly adviced to spend some time understanding how to create and manipulate these queries, they are an intergral part of this project** .
 After using the **`gatsby develop`** command, along with the prompt that says the port number of the localhost in which the website resides, you will see a URL for GraphQL.
 Use that to create/edit your queries.

+## Structure of project

+- The **src** folder contains the code that builds the website.
+Inside you will find the following:
+  - The **components** folder that contains the components that build the skeleton of the website like the navigation bar at the top, the dropdown menu of categories, the footer etc.
+  - The **context** folder that contains the global variables shared among all pages (i.e. the context the website is currently in).
+These variables include the english and spanish translations.
+  - The **pages** folder that contains all the pages of the website.
+Their content is fetched entirely from **contentful**.
+  - The **assets** folder that contains the CSS and images used.

 <!-- AUTO-GENERATED-CONTENT:END -->